lanl/CLAMR/README.md

 ./configure

 use ./configure --help to see all the options available.
-The most common is
+The most common are
  --disable-opengl: to disable the real-time graphics
+ --enable-mpe: enables the mpe real-time graphics instead of the opengl

 There are two real-time graphics packages.
 The default is OpenGL.
 An alternative real-time graphics package uses MPE.
 To use this package, configure with